To be eligible, a 2019 applicant must be:

 How do I submit the recommendation letter?

 When a student submits their final application, a recommendation request e-mail is automatically generated to you at the e-mail address provided by the student.
 The e-mail contains instructions and a unique web link to submit the text of the letter and automatically link it to their application.
 Letters are not accepted by mail or e-mail and are due by the application closing date: 5:00 p.m.
-Arizona time on February 9, 2018.
+Arizona time on February 4, 2019.
 Please check your junk mail folder for misdirected e-mail.
 If is the e-mail does not come through, the student can re-send it through their TGen account.
 In addition, please add [email protected] and the IP address of 126.96.36.199 to your whitelist.

 If you have questions or any difficulty, contact Julie Euber at [email protected].